-The limit on the number of air transport movements at Schiphol is a major issue, especially for residents in the immediate vicinity of the airport.
+The limit on the number of air transport movements at Schiphol is an important topic, especially for local residents in the immediate vicinity of the airport.
 In 2008, consultations with all stakeholders involved resulted in an agreement on a maximum of 500,000 air transport movements until 1 November 2020.
 We reached this ceiling in 2018.
-Further development of air traffic is now a topic of discussion and policymaking in The Hague.
+The Minister of Infrastructure and Water Management recently indicated that Schiphol could grow in incremental steps after 2020, as long as environmental noise disturbance decreased.
+What exactly this entails and how it will be tested will be the subject of discussion and decision-making in The Hague in the coming period.

 Does Schiphol have to grow?

 There has been increased demand for transport worldwide, including air travel.
 Sustainability is vital for the future development of Schiphol’s air traffic and at our regional airports.
 We are aware of the effects that aviation has on our living environment, which is why we favour controlled and moderate growth post-2020.
 For us, ‘controlled’ growth means maintaining control over the airport’s capacity that we make available to airlines each year, so that we see predictable and gradual development.
 ‘Moderate’ growth means that we cannot and do not wish to meet the full market demand.